 - Don’t share your personal information: Never share your personal data with anyone.
 It’s the most important factor to save yourself from falling prey to a SIM Swap fraud.
 The extent of misuse by the attacker has no limit.
 It’s safe not to divulge our important data with ourselves.

 - Careful with receiving calls: Receiving calls from unsaved numbers isn’t necessarily harmful however, attackers use this to extract your details.
 Since SIM Swap requires telcos’ original owner’s info, fraudsters try to extract details that allow them to convince the service provider to port the existing number to another.
-Therefore, always determine who you are talking with but still keep your passwords, date of birth, and other vitals to yourselves.
+Therefore, determine who you are talking with but still keep your passwords, date of birth, and other vitals to yourselves.

 - Never share OTPs and passwords: The worst you can do is share your OTP and passwords which gives scammers direct access to your social media, mobile banking apps, digital wallets, and other digital services.
 And you know what could transpire after that.
-In fact, you should have practice of changing your passwords in between to escape easy guesses.
+In fact, you should practice changing your passwords in between to escape easy guesses.

 - Beware of phishing links, messages, and emails: Scammers use different methods to extract and fish out their targets’ personal info.
 One of their particular vehicles is phishing links and emails.
 You may see a tempting message announcing that you have won a prize and asking you to fill out a form to claim it.
 Then in your email’s inbox, you may get links from sources unknown.
 WhatsApp has become the favorite vehicle for scammers these days.
 Scammers send you a prize announcement and ask for your phone number, bank details, and other info that can be used for SIM Swapping.
 Always follow the right sources for information, and never click or tap on links and messages that you can’t verify the rightful source.
 Just ignore and delete them.
 You should also block such numbers or sends for future security.

 - Block your SIM card.
 As soon as you realize that you have been “SIM-Swapped”, turn off your phone, contact your mobile network provider, and ask them to disable your SIM card.
 This helps the fraudster from using the number for any purposes further which require an active SIM service.
-Learn: How to Block a SIM Card in Nepal on Ntc, Ncell, Smart

 - Tighten your social media security: Chances are that you have used your phone number in your social media accounts.
 Remove them if possible and also disable Two-Factor Authentication (2FA).
 Change your passwords to lock the attacker out of your Facebook, Instagram, and other accounts.